amd/ryzen-ai-documentation/docs/inst.rst

 - Installs the :doc:`vai_quant/vai_q_onnx`
 - Installs the `ONNX Runtime <https://onnxruntime.ai/>`_
 - Installs the :doc:`Vitis AI Execution Provider <modelrun>`
-- Sets the environment variable to specify 1x4.xclbin binary
+- Configures the environment to use the throughput profile of the IPU
 - Prints the name of the conda environment before exiting

 The default Ryzen AI Software packages are now installed in the conda environment created by the installer.
 You can start using the Ryzen AI Software by activating the conda environment created by the installer (the name of the environment is printed during the installation process).